ALASdoo/alasdoo_com_v2/content/english/cookies.md

         - **Retention period**: Stored for a maximum of 26 months, after which data is automatically deleted.'

+  manage_cookies:
-    - title: 'How to manage or decline cookies'
+    title: How to manage or decline cookies
-      content: 'You have the right to accept or decline non-essential cookies:
+    subtitle: 'You have the right to accept or decline non-essential cookies:'

-      - **Accept Cookies**: You agree to the use of Google Analytics cookies.

-      - **Decline Cookies**: No Google Analytics cookies will be placed, and your activity on our website will not be tracked.

-      Upon your first visit, a cookie popup will appear, allowing you to make your selection.
+    content: 'Upon your first visit, a cookie popup will appear, allowing you to make your selection.
 You can adjust your cookie settings anytime by selecting “Cookies” in the footer or through your browser settings, where you can delete or block cookies.'
+    accept_cookie_label: '**Accept Cookies**:  You agree to the use of Google Analytics cookies'
+    decline_cookie_label: '**Decline Cookies**: No Google Analytics cookies will be placed, and your activity on our website will not be tracked.'

+  your_data_privacy:
-    - title: 'Your data privacy'
+    title: 'Your data privacy'
     content: 'All information collected by cookies is anonymous and will not be used to personally identify you.
 For more information on how we protect your privacy and handle your data, please refer to our [Privacy policy](/privacy-policy).'

+  changes_to_our_cookies:
-    - title: 'Changes to our cookies'
+    title: 'Changes to our cookies'
     content: 'We may update our cookie practices for operational, legal, or regulatory reasons.
 Please check this page periodically for the latest information.'

+  contact_us:
-    - title: 'Contact us'
+    title: 'Contact us'
     content: 'If you have any questions about our use of cookies or your data privacy, feel free to [contact us](https://www.alasdoo.com/contact/).'

 ---